dorianb/lunar_lander_rl/README.md

-# Reinforcement Learning applied to Lunar Lander
+# Reinforcement Learning toolkit
-A lunar lander game played by Reinforcement Learning Agent

-Python 3.5 has been chosen to ensure components compatibility.
+Python 3.7 has been chosen to ensure components compatibility.
 The project is structured using Distutils as a build automation tool.
 Test are implemented for each module using unittest.

 ## Installation procedure